JanHerca/urantiapedia/output/wikijs/en/article/Zshonette_Reed/the_ideological_struggle.md

 > Very soon after the rebellion the entire staff of sedition were engaged in energetic defense of the city against the hordes of semisavages who besieged its walls as a result of the doctrines of liberty which had been prematurely taught them.
 And years before the beautiful headquarters went down beneath the southern waves, the misled and mistaught tribes of the Dalamatia hinterland had already swept down in semisavage assault on the splendid city, driving the secession staff and their associates northward.
 >
 > The Caligastia scheme for the immediate reconstruction of human society in accordance with his ideas of individual freedom and group liberties, proved a swift and more or less complete failure.
-Society quickly sank back to its old biologic level, and the forward struggle began all over, starting not very far in advance of where it was at the beginning of the Caligastia regime, this upheaval having left the world in confusion worse confounded. ([UB 67:5.2-3](/en/The_Urantia_Book/67#p5_2))
+Society quickly sank back to its old biologic level, and the forward struggle began all over, starting not very far in advance of where it was at the beginning of the Caligastia regime, this upheaval having left the world in confusion worse confounded. (<a id="a228_450"></a>[UB 67:5.2-3](/en/The_Urantia_Book/67#p5_2))

 Toying with false liberty has had, and will continue to have, a devastating affect on our world.
 So there is reason to be vigilant and keenly discerning, lest we find ourselves on the wrong side of the struggle.